Roger Clarke's Web-Site

 An alternative scenario investigates the possibility that the action arising from the digital surveillance economy begets an effective reaction:

-The analysis in the preceding sections may appear somewhat bold, futuristic and in part apocalyptic.
+The analysis in the preceding sections may appear somewhat bold, futuristic and to a degree apocalyptic.
 There is, however, some recognition within at least the German Information Systems community of the need for a broadly-based research programme - although the authors' proposals are primarily for the benefit of business and only secondarily for individuals, and they seem to have given little consideration to society and polity: "research on Digital Life requires extensive multidisciplinary activities in mixed research teams with experts from, for instance, psychology, cognitive sciences, or engineering, and co-innovation in cooperation with start-ups, spin-offs, and SMEs" (Hess et al. 2014, p.248).

 Scenario analysis was suggested above as an appropriate means of integrating the findings from multiple disciplines and professions.
 However, scenario analysis depends on a clear description of the current state, an appreciation of environmental and strategic factors that may play a role in future developments, and bodies of theory that suggest particular actions and reactions that may occur under the various contingencies.
 In order to provide the necessary springboard, existing expertise and theories need to be identified and applied.

 A first step towards addressing Research Questions such as those identified in the previous section is to establish what existing research already tells us about the behaviours of individuals and societies under stress, and particularly under surveillance stress.
-This will enable the identification of gaps in knowledge, the formulation of more specific research questions to fill those gaps, and the conception and conduct of research to provide answers.
+That will enable the identification of gaps in knowledge, the formulation of more specific research questions to fill those gaps, and the conception and conduct of research to provide answers.

 Conventional, rigorous, empirical research is useless in the face of such a challenge.
 Research techniques need to be deployed that are future-oriented and instrumentalist.
-Researchers are needed who are not terrified by the prospect of embracing normative propositions within their research models.
-For progress to be made, hard questions need to be asked, and insights must be drawn from the findings and theories of multiple discplines.
+Researchers are needed who are not terrified by the prospect of embracing value-laden propositions within their research models.
+For progress to be made, hard questions need to be asked, and insights must be drawn from the findings and theories of multiple disciplines.
 This paper suggests a research agenda that enables the challenge to be taken up.

 Andrejevic M. (2014) 'The Big Data Divide' International Journal of Communication 8 (2014), 1673-1689, at http://espace.library.uq.edu.au/view/UQ:348586/UQ348586_OA.pdf